DuelistRag3/cs2-pugsharp-manager/README.md

 ## Known bugs:
 - Missing language strings all over the place in both german and englisch.
-- The auto updating in the server overview is not consistent (should refresh server info every 60 seconds... it just don't sometimes).
 - Live validation for steam id´s does not work at all.

 ## Server Requirements